simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-movies/index.en.md

 ## Sneakers (1992)

 **Sneakers** is a blend of comedy and cyber espionage, featuring a team of security experts who are blackmailed into stealing a powerful decryption device.
-The film showcases the challenges of ethical hacking and the blurred lines between cybersecurity experts and cybercriminals.
+The film shows the challenges of ethical hacking and the blurred lines between cybersecurity experts and cybercriminals.

 {{< figure src="sneakers.jpg" alt="Sneakers Movie Poster" link="https://amzn.to/3PJWqJ9" >}}